django-functest/django-functest/docs/common.rst

       True for Selenium tests, False for WebTest tests.

+   .. method:: set_session_data(data_dict)

+      Set data directly into the Django session from the supplied dictionary.
+      This is useful for implementing setup/shortcuts needed for specific views.

    .. method:: submit(css_selector, wait_for_reload=True, auto_follow=True)

       Submits a form via the button specified in ``css_selector``.